petrelli07/reliance-tech-ass/README.md

 ## Instalation Instruction

--Clone the repository from this repository : https://github.com/petrelli07/reliance-tech-ass -Create a .env file and enter your database credentials -Run composer install command
+-Clone the repository from this repository : https://github.com/petrelli07/reliance-tech-ass -Create a .env file using the .env.example template and enter your database credentials -Run composer install command
 -Run php artisan:migrate
 -Run php artisan db:seed